srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     > **Note**: Replace the **<username>** placeholder with the username of the admin user for the VM, and replace the **<ipaddress>** placeholder with the IP Address for the VM.
 Refer to the command that you used to open the SSH session if needed.

-    After entering the `scp` command, enter the Admin password for the VM when prompted.
+1. Enter the Admin password for the VM when prompted.

     Once the command has executed, it will have downloaded a copy of the **~/lab12** directory with the certificate and key files over SSH to the Cloud Shell storage.

 1. To verify that the files have been downloaded, enter the following commands: